What are HOA fees?

 Homeowners association fees versus condominium fees

 HOA fees and condo fees have similar purposes and work in similar ways.
 Both cover the cost of maintaining and repairing common property and paying for common services.
-Homeowners associations are typically made up of people who own single-family homes or townhomes.
-Condo associations are usually made of people who own units in a building.
+Homeowners associations typically include people who own single-family homes or townhomes.
+Condo associations usually include people who own units in a building.